Trump Vows To Veto Resolution Blocking National Emergency Declaration

 — Talking Points Memo (@TPM) February 22, 2019

-While the president is evidently eager to deliver on his promise, the route which he has taken — declaring national emergency — has been criticized even by some of his closest allies.
-Frequent Trump defender and constitutional lawyer, Alan Dershowitz, described the president’s order as a “mistake.”
+While the president is evidently eager to deliver on his promise, the route which he has taken — declaring a national emergency — has been criticized, even by some of his closest allies.
+Frequent Trump defender and constitutional lawyer Alan Dershowitz described the president’s order as a “mistake.”

 While speaking to reporters on Friday, President Trump appeared confident and optimistic, predicting that his Republican colleagues will “stick” with him and support him.